+The community has conceived and developed many projects to help raise awareness about, and celebrate the presence of, sea turtles in this area.
 Various web sites, tourist guides, and information centers have included and distributed information about nesting Kemp's ridley sea turtles and hatchling releases.
-One example is the Corpus Christi Convention and Visitors Bureau website.
-These efforts have been important in educating the public about the presence of these turtle at the National Seashore and how they can view them.
+One example is the Corpus Christi Convention and Visitors Bureau website (CCCVB).
+The CCCVB’s efforts have been important in terms of public education and community involvement.
+They play a role in generating interest in sea turtles, public hatchling release and the National Seashore.
 Each year, several hatchling releases are open to the public and thousands of people attend.

-A life-size bronze sculpture entitled "The Journey's End" that depicts two Kemp's ridley turtles returning to the beach.
-In March 2005, the sculpture was installed by local residents and the park was dedicated and renamed to honor the artist's work and recognize his generous contributions to the community.
-Other supporters that made this sculpture and upgrades to Ullberg Park possible were the Corpus Christi Parks and Recreation Advisory Committee, Beautify Corpus Christi Association, Padre Isles Country Club, Padre Island Property Owners Association, Arts and Cultural Commission, Coastal Bend Community Foundation, Rotary Club, and Padre Island Kiwanis Club, and donations from residents.
-For more information, link to this article.
+A life-size bronze sculpture created by world famous artist Kent Ullberg resides in Ullberg Park on North Padre Island.
+The sculpture, "The Journey's End" depicts two Kemp's ridley turtles returning to the beach.
+In March 2005, the sculpture was installed by local residents and the park was dedicated and renamed to honor the artist's work and his generous contributions to the community.
+Many supporters made this sculpture and upgrades to Ullberg Park possible, including the Corpus Christi Parks and Recreation Advisory Committee, Beautify Corpus Christi Association, Padre Isles Country Club, Padre Island Property Owners Association, Arts and Cultural Commission, Coastal Bend Community Foundation, Rotary Club, Padre Island Kiwanis Club, and local residents.

 Local groups developed a resolution passed by the Texas Legislature in 2005 "Designating North Padre Island as the Sea Turtle Capital of Texas".
-Their justification for this designation was the importance of Padre Island National Seashore on North Padre Island to nesting Kemp's ridley turtles and the three decades of conservation activities conducted on their behalf.
+The justification for the designation was the importance of Padre Island National Seashore on North Padre Island to nesting Kemp's ridley turtles and the three decades of conservation activities conducted on their behalf.

-In 2008, a Kemp's ridley sea turtle sculpture entitled "Return of Ancient Wisdom" was unveiled at the Rockport Center for the Arts Sculpture Garden, situated on Aransas Bay in Rockport, Texas.
+In 2008, a Kemp's ridley sea turtle sculpture entitled "Return of Ancient Wisdom" was unveiled at the Rockport Center for the ArtsSculpture Garden, in Aransas Bay, Rockport, Texas.
 The 4'x5' sculpture is a bronze cast from burl wood that was created by nationally acclaimed sculptor Leo E. Osborne.
 The dedication ceremony recognized Padre Island National Seashore as the most important Kemp's ridley nesting beach in the U.S. and for their long-term Kemp's ridley conservation efforts.

 In 2007, the official White House Christmas Tree, in the Blue Room of the White House, was adorned with an ornament depicting the Kemp's ridley sea turtle.
 The National Park Service was selected as the theme for the White House holiday decorations by then President Bush and Mrs. Bush.
-The tree was the centerpiece of decorations celebrating that year's theme of "Holiday in the National Parks."
+The tree was the centerpiece celebrating that year's theme of "Holiday in the National Parks."
 The tree was decorated with handmade ornaments representing the country's 391 National Park Service sites.
 Kay Barnebey, a Rockport artist, was invited by Padre Island National Seashore officials to illustrate a recognizable feature of the park.
 Barnebey chose to create a spherical representation of the life cycle of the Kemp's ridley sea turtle.
 After the tree was disassembled, "The Christmas Circle of Life" ball became a part of the permanent collection of the White House.